 Staying short to wait for higher rates can cost you

-Using real-world Bankrate data on average CD rates, let’s find out what you would have earned with three different risk-free investing tactics over the past five years.
+Using Bankrate data on average CD rates, let’s discover what you would have earned with three different risk-free investing strategies during the time when interest rates were at their lower level, beginning with the recession and going out five years.

-- Scenario 1: You took one look at CD rates in October 2009 and put $10,000 in a money market account instead.
+You took one look at CD rates in October 2009 and put $10,000 in a money market account.

-Result: Over that period of time, money markets have averaged a 0.15 percent yield.
-So by October 2014, you would have made $77 in interest income.
+Result: Over that period of time, money markets averaged a 0.15 percent yield.
+So, by October 2014, you would have made $77 in interest income.